 Note: Green lines are for estimated models, orange lines are for calibrated models.
 Source: Authors’ calculations.

 Table 3 is a quantitative depiction of the phenomena displayed in Figures 2-4.
-In particular, it shows descriptive statistics for the elasticity and timing variables, as defined in Table 1, including a breakdown of the results for the full sample of models, the upper panel, and subsamples covering calibrated and estimated models, the bottom two panels.
+In particular, it presents descriptive statistics for the elasticity and timing variables, as defined in Table 1, including a breakdown of the results for the full sample of models, the upper panel, and subsamples covering calibrated and estimated models, the bottom two panels.